Planning Ahead - Green Living

 - Use organic fibers for your sheets, rugs and curtains produced without toxic chemicals.
 Hemp and bamboo fiber are becoming more popular, and many of the companies using organic fibers recycle and use fair labor practices.

 Practicing What We Preach

 At St. Lawrence University, sustainability is built into the University’s core values and guides its curriculum and learning outside the classroom as well as its operations, including purchasing, physical plant development and grounds maintenance.

-- Green Building - Johnson Hall of Science, opened in fall of 2007 and the University’s largest construction project ever, features the latest sustainable design.
+- Green Building - The new residence hall, was designed with Sustainability in mind, including the use of geothermal to heat and cool the building.
+Johnson Hall of Science, opened in fall of 2007 and the University’s largest construction project ever, features the latest sustainable design.
 It has received a LEED Gold Certification from the U.S. Green Building Design Commission.